Amalie Goldstucker Homecoming 1910 Collection

 Biographical / Historical

-These materials are from the first homecoming at Sam Houston Normal Institute (SHNI), which took place on May 30th, 1910.
-The materials, which include an invitation letter, a program of events, a nametag, and an envelope, were mailed out to alumni out a month in advance of the event.
+The materials in this collecion, which include an invitation letter, a program of events, a nametag, and an envelope, were mailed out to alumni out a month in advance of Sam Houston Normal Institute's (SHNI's) first homecoming in 1910.
 This set belonged to Amalie Goldstucker, who graduated from SHNI the same year.

 Extent